ansontwk/DeepVIC/README.md

 * v1.0.0 Initial release
 * v1.0.1 Added support to directly calling path to ProtBert BFD in `DeepVIC.py`.
 Cleaned up some formatting, increased some verbosity.
+* v1.1.0 Added GUI support!
+See the GUI tutorial for more details.